nasa/fmdtools/docs/fmdtools.define.rst

    Structure of simulable fmdtools subclasses used for developing simulations.

-Aside from their internal methods defining behavior, events/indicators, and results, Simulations are additionally composed of internal :term:`container` s, or sub-attributes of the class which are defined in their own class.
+Aside from their internal methods defining behavior, events/indicators, and results, Simulations are additionally composed of internal containers (or sub-attributes) of the class which are defined in their own class.

 **Submodule Links**